Pet Bird Care - The Basics:

 - Changes in behavior, such as decreased activity level or decreased vocalization

-- Decreased appetite - Remember that birds will pretend that they are eating, so don't be fooled
+- Reduced appetite - Remember that birds will pretend that they are eating, so don't be fooled

 - Diarrhea or persistent abnormal droppings